Scottish cranachan with raspberries has to be one of the quickest desserts to make.

 Jump to:

-Cranachan is a Gaelic word that describes a Scottish dessert which includes cream, oats, raspberries and honey.
+Cranachan is a Gaelic word meaning 'to churn' that describes a Scottish dessert which includes cream, oats, raspberries and honey.

 It was used as a dessert particularly to celebrate summer, as Scottish raspberries are particularly prized for their flavour.

 Traditionally, Scottish cranachan was made with crowdie, rather than cream.
 Crowdie is a fresh cheese made with cows milk.
-Often the whiskey and fruit was left out in poorer households too.
+Often the whisky and fruit was left out in poorer households too.

 However, for people who could afford it, the dish was a real occasion.
 The ingredients were normally brought out in individual bowls, with guests creating their own dessert.